Esme Young

-Esme Young (born 19 February 1949) is an English fashion designer and television presenter.
+Esme Young (born 1949) is an English fashion designer and television presenter.
 Since 2016, she has been a judge on the BBC reality series The Great British Sewing Bee.

 Early life and education

-Esme Young was born at Bedford Hospital, the second of five children.
+Emma Young was born in 1949 at Bedford Hospital, the second of five children.
+Her sister Fiona Espenhahn is also a textile artist.
+Her brother Jeremy is a documentary film producer.

 Her father, Air Vice Marshal Brian Pashley Young (1918–1992), was born in Natal, South Africa, and was a career officer in the RAF.
 He was appointed an Officer of the Order of the British Empire in 1944, a Commander of the same order in 1960, and a Commander of the Order of the Bath in 1972.
 In Series 8 of The Great British Sewing Bee, Young revealed that her father was captain of Wasps RFC in the 1950/51 season.
 Her mother, Patricia Josephine Cole, was a secretary who worked as a nurse during the Second World War.
+Young has told interviewers she was "partially deaf" as a child due to otitis media, which affected her reading development and still impacts her life.

-Young attended the Convent of the Holy Ghost, Bedford, where she learnt to draw and to sew.
+Young began attending boarding school at age five.
+She attended the Convent of the Holy Ghost, Bedford, where she learnt to draw and to sew.
 She went on to Saint Martins School of Art.
+When a tutor mispronounced her name as Esme, she began using that instead.

 Career

 Swanky Modes

 In 1972, Young, along with fellow fashion designers Judy Dewsbury, Melanie Herberfield, and Willie Walters, founded a shop in Camden Town called Swanky Modes.
+Young told an interviewer the group opened the shop because they "couldn't buy anything we wanted to wear in shops, so we made whatever we wanted to wear".

-Throughout the 1970s and 1980s Swanky Modes clothing appeared in Vogue, Nova, Honey and The Face.
-Their clothing was also photographed by Helmut Newton, David Bailey, Nick Knight, and John Swannell.
+The house was known for "raunchy body-con dresses".
+A transparent macintosh that was one of the company's early designs was photographed by Helmut Newton for Nova.
+Throughout the 1970s and 1980s Swanky Modes clothing appeared in Vogue, Honey and The Face.
+Their clothing was also photographed by David Bailey, Nick Knight, and John Swannell.
+Clients included Grace Jones, Julie Christie, and Cher.
+The company's lycra Amorphous dress is in the collection of the Victoria and Albert Museum.

 Film and television

-Young has made costumes for many films including The Beach, Bridget Jones' Diary, Romeo & Juliet and Trainspotting.
+Young has made costumes for many films including The Beach, Bridget Jones's Diary, Romeo & Juliet and Trainspotting.
+She designed the bunny costume worn by Renee Zellweger in Bridget Jones's Diary.
+One of Young's most famous designs was the 'Amorphous Dress' worn by Linda Kozlowski in the 1986 movie Crocodile Dundee; a dress that is now in the V&A Collection.

 Since 2016, Young has been a judge on The Great British Sewing Bee.
-One of Young's most famous designs was the 'Amorphous Dress' worn by Linda Kozlowski in the 1986 movie Crocodile Dundee; a dress that is now in the V&A Collection.

-In December 2022, she was a contestant on Richard Osman’s House of Games.
+In December 2022, Young was a contestant on Richard Osman's House of Games.

 Academic career

-She teaches at Central Saint Martins and is involved in a project called "Exploding Fashion" which highlights the importance of pattern cutting.
+Young teaches at Central Saint Martins and is involved in a project called "Exploding Fashion" which highlights the importance of pattern cutting.